 The COD has the authority to impose any sanction it deems appropriate, including but not limited to the following:

-A. Letter to File
+A. Warning Letter (formerly called “letter to file”)

 i.
 A notation of the finding of responsibility is kept in the respondent's file.

 i.
 A specific period during which a respondent is encouraged to be especially thoughtful in their decision-making, as a further violation of policy will likely result in more serious sanctioning.

 ii.
 The running of the probationary period occurs for the period in which the respondent is formally enrolled and attending classes at MIT or for a designated period for student organizations.